rlipsc/polymorph/README.md

     a: AInstance
 ```

+> ***Note***: **instances don't store generation information**.
+Use `ComponentRef` to include generation checking.

 # Defining systems

-Systems perform the program logic in the ECS, and are essentially procs which loop over a list of components.
+Systems perform all the program logic for an ECS.
+Each system is essentially a proc which loops over a set of components to perform some work.

-There are two main ways to define systems, as a prototype/forward declaration with `defineSystem`, or declared "inline" with `makeSystem`.
-Both of these take a list of component types.
+For systems to participate in an ECS, they must first be defined with `defineSystem`, passing the name of the system along with the component types it uses.
+This allows `makeEcs` to create ECS operations based on how systems and components interact.

+After a system is defined, it needs program logic assigned to it in order to perform work.
+Such logic is referred to as a system *body*.

+System bodies can only be defined once per system.

-When `defineSystem` is used, you can choose to declare the body of a system with `makeSystemBody`.
-This allows you to just define the code for a system whilst keeping the definition separate.
+When `defineSystem` is used, you can declare the body of a system later with `makeSystemBody`.
+This allows you to keep the code for a system separate from its definition.

+Alternatively, you can define a system and its body at the same time with `makeSystem`, or `makeSystemOpts` if you wish to specify system compile options.

-Alternatively, you can use `defineSystem` along with `makeSystem` to include the types involved at the site of the system body as well.
-This can be useful when, for example, a system is defined in another module but you want to be able to see the available components when writing the code body.
-The types must match between `defineSystem` and `makeSystem` for the same system.
+`makeSystem` is passed the name and component types like `defineSystem`.
+If the system is already defined, `makeSystem` will just add the system body whilst ensuring that the components and options match the previous definition.
+It's a compile time error for the types or options to be mismatched between `defineSystem` and `makeSystem` for the same system.

+Once a system is defined (whether using `defineSystem` or `makeSystem`), the system type is created and its variable is instantiated.
+These variables are created with the system's name, prefixed with `sys` and are immediately accessible.

 ```nim
 import polymorph